cedric3111/Ripple/README.md

 The results suggest that time required to validate a new ledger can vary.

 ### What might explain the variation in time between new ledgers?
 It is exaplained that in order to avoid double spend, transactions must be processed in a specific order.
-A consensus has to be reached by all the participants in order to ensure that this transaction order/grouping is agreed upon.
-As a consensus round can fail if no supermajority is clear from the received validation, the consensus round is "wasted" and a new round is required.
+A consensus has to be reached by all the participants in order to ensure that this transaction ordering/grouping is agreed upon.
+As a consensus round can fail if no supermajority is clear from the received validation, the current round is "wasted" and a new one is required.
 This would result in losing a few seconds when generating that new ledger.

 ### Bonus question #1
 See the code (Object GNUPlotBuilder, methods setAverage/setMin/SetMax)